vmarshall/dk-web/README.md

 ## Web Starter Kit and [Bootstrap](http://getbootstrap.com) or other CSS libraries?

-Web Starter Kit doesn't aim to compete with CSS libraries like Bootstrap, Foundation and Pure.
+Web Starter Kit doesn't aim to compet e with CSS libraries like Bootstrap, Foundation and Pure.
 These libraries provide an excellent solution for prototyping your initial project.
 The biggest challenge they present is it’s almost too easy to get stuck using their look and feel for the lifetime of your site.
 We think this leads to a poorer experience on the multi-screen web.

 Web Starter Kit provides boilerplate styles & a visual style guide for projects, but encourages customising these to fit your own site.
 This may need a little more work, but the reality is that any serious project is going to have its own look and feel.
 We want you to feel comfortable changing the kit to suit your own needs.